Monday, 7 October 2019, 19:00 – 21:00

 In Africa, 70 to 90 percent of workers are engaged in the informal economy.
 Typical sectors are household work, street trade, catering, transport and agriculture.
 For a long time, the informal economy was seen as a temporary phenomenon on the way to modernisation.Typical characteristics of the informal economy are - beside self-employment - wage employment relations without a contracts, without adequate social security, without sick pay, without holidays or without trade union representation.

 Even in European countries where labor standards and social protection have been fought, deregulation and unsafe working relationships are on the rise.
-Take, for example, the digital economy, the agricultural sector or the temporary work.
+Take, for example, the CARE economy, the digital economy or the temporary work.

 Why is the informal economy a constant in global capitalism?
 Why are women more affected by informal work and what does it mean for family life?
 How can formal employment relationships with living wages, social security and occupational health measures be strengthened?
 What successes have brought the struggles of initiatives of street workers and unions?

 is President of the Zimbabwe Chamber of Informal Economy Associations (ZCIEA), which includes street vendors, construction workers, garbage collectors, and other informal economy workers.
 Since 2016, she has also chaired StreetNet International, an international umbrella organization with 52 affiliates from 48 countries in Africa, Asia and Eastern Europe.
 StreetNet represents over half a million market and street vendors.
 Lorraine Sibanda works through union organizing for the rights of workers in the informal economy, for improving their entrepreneurial skills and for access to social services.
 She studied pedagogy at the University of Zimbabwe and worked as a teacher from 2004 to 2006.